Fieldan History, Family Crest & Coats of Arms

 - Origins Available:

 The present generation of the Fieldan family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the fields having derived from the Old English word feld, which meant field.

 The surname Fieldan was first found in Lancashire at Witton, a township, in the parish, union, and Lower division of the hundred, of Blackburn.
 "Witton House, an elegant stone edifice, is the seat of Joseph Feilden, Esq.; it is picturesquely situated, and surrounded by a finely-wooded park of 500 acres."

-Important Dates for the Fieldan family
+Early History of the Fieldan family

 This web page shows only a small excerpt of our Fieldan research.
 Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fieldan History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Fieldan include Fielden, Feilden, Fieldon, Feildon, Feelden, Feeldon, Pheldon, Phelden and many more.